delta94/brandonskerritt.github.io/_posts/2018-03-11-concurrent-programming.md

 If the process' CPU burst timne is less than the specified time quantum it will release the CPU upon completion.

 If the process' CPU burst time is more than the specified time quantum, the timer will expire and cause an interrupt.

-questions:

-what is pcb
-When a new process enters the system its PCB is linked to the end of the "ready" queue.

-what is burst
-p1 with burst of 13 milliseconds

-750. Aproximately the number of visitors to your coffee shop every day.
-465,700.
-The number of citizens in Liverpool that you can advertise to using Google Adwords.
-Adwords lets you advertise to a specific geographical audience.
-You can quadruple the number of daily visitors in a week - max, if you use Adwords.

-40,000.
-The number of Google searches every second.
-You could rank top for "niche coffee shop" and have millions of people want to go to your coffee shop.

-Newspapers are old methods of advetisement.
-Why advertise to the 20% of people who read newspapers when you can advertise to every single person in your market in Liverpool?